brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Data extraction and synthesis

 Data extraction by the first author was independently confirmed by the second.
-A varying-slopes varying-intercepts Bayesian multilevel logistic regression was fit to the extracted data.
+A varying-slopes varying-intercepts multilevel logistic regression was fit to the extracted data.

 ## Main outcomes and measures

-The main estimands were the relative risk ratio (chance of functional independence in treatment group / chance of functional independence in control group) and the absolute risk difference (chance of functional independence in treatment group - chance of functional independence in control group), each adjusted for stroke types.
-Functional independence was defined as a score of 0 to 2 on the modified Rankin scale at 90 days.
-Results were presented as posterior median and 95% posterior intervals (PI).
+The main estimands were the predicted proportion of functionally independent patients at 90 days in the treatment and control arms of a new randomized trial of stroke thrombectomy.
+The relative and absolute difference in these proportions was assessed.
+Simulation-based methods were used to derive conditional probability statements about clinically useful number needed to treat thresholds in this hypothetical trial.

 ## Results